shreyjain13/final/index.markdown

   - dark-theme
 ---

 Working on personal branding in the Metaverse and DAO tooling.
+Test.

 Previously, I did some work in healthcare, both [public health](https://flatten.ca) and [machine learning for health (domain generalization)](https://shreyj.com/publications).